breadboard-ai/breadboard/seeds/breadboard/docs/wires.md

 ## Optional qualifier

 When there is a question mark (`?`) at the end of the spec, the wire is considered "optional".
-The optional wire signals to the board that the receiving node does need the input from this value to be visited.
+The optional wire signals to the board that the receiving node does not need the input from this value to be visited.

 ```js
 // optional wire: